 What is a Share Purchase Agreement?

-A share purchase agreement is a formal contract or an agreement which sets out the terms and conditions relating to the sale and purchase of shares in a company.
+A share purchase agreement is a formal contract or an agreement that sets out the terms and conditions relating to the sale and purchase of shares in a company.

 The share purchase agreement should very clearly set out what is being sold, to whom and for how much, as well as any other obligations and liabilities.

-The share purchase agreement is normally a very detailed document which will normally be prepared on the basis of the detailed information obtained from either an accountant’s long form report (if one is available), or, more usually, from the legal due diligence which should have been exchanged between the solicitors on either side of the transaction before the drafting starts.
+The share purchase agreement is normally a very detailed document that will normally be prepared on the basis of the detailed information obtained from either an accountant’s long-form report (if one is available), or, more usually, from the legal due diligence which should have been exchanged between the solicitors on either side of the transaction before the drafting starts.

 What are the common clauses in a Share Purchase Agreement?

 Normally there will be two parties however if the shares are owned by several persons then it will usually be required to have each shareholder a party to the agreement.
 Although occasionally, where there are multiple parties, solicitors will include their details in a separate schedule to the agreement.

 In certain situations, it may be necessary for the completion of the share purchase agreement to be conditional on certain matters, such as obtaining tax clearances or regulatory approval hence in such a case a conditions precedent would normally be inserted into the agreement.

 Agreement to sell and to purchase the shares